josedv82/EPV_NBA_Dashboard/README.md

 #### Data

-The EPV data and code was sourced from https://github.com/dcervone/EPVDemo
+The EPV data was sourced from https://github.com/dcervone/EPVDemo